mihajlo-perendija/ASVSP/README.md

 3. Start docker containers with docker-compose command - docker-compose up

 To be able to run analytics jobs in spark you will need to place relevant data in HDFS, to do this follow these commands:
-1. Position yourself in the root folder and open the terminal of your choice and type the next commands.
+1. Position yourself in the root folder, open the terminal of your choice and type the next commands.
 2. docker cp /data hadoop-namenode:/home
 3. docker exec -it hadoop-namenode bash
 4. cd home